ernestoalejo/grunt-ngbs-forms/README.md

 Not all fields accept all validations, refer to the individual validations documentation to see which fields can be applied to.

+There's an **extended format** for cases that requires a colon inside an arg, though the simple format should be always preferred.
+You can pass directily the array containing *[name, arg1, arg2, message]* to the validatior.

-Example using an input tag with a label and two validations:
+Example using an input tag with a label and three validations:

 ```js
 return {